OISF/suricata/doc/userguide/rules/integer-keywords.rst

 Some integers on the wire represent an enumeration, that is, some values have a string/meaning associated to it.
-Rules can be written using one of these strings to check for equality.
+Rules can be written using one of these strings to check for equality or inequality.
 This is meant to make rules more human-readable and equivalent for matching.

 Examples::

     websocket.opcode:text;
     websocket.opcode:1; # behaves the same

+    websocket.opcode:!ping;
+    websocket.opcode:!9; # behaves the same

 Bitmasks
 --------